olbrichattila/ddd-bank-api-example/README.md

 # Banking API example

 > Note this is still work in progress, working on
-- ACID transaction consistency
 - Variable naming consistency, review
-- Few example BDD tests
-- Dockerize
 - Error handling refinement
-- JWT Token auth and IDOR resource protection only exists for users at this stage.

 This code represents a sample banking API for an imaginary bank.